Teaching

 • POLS 392: Legislative Internship Program Seminar (an academic component of the internship program)

-• POLI 215: Interest Group Lobbying in American Politics
+• POLS 215: Interest Group Lobbying in American Politics

 Mentoring: